geomagpy/magpy/README.md

 ### 6.5 Converting data sets to flagging information

-This example covers two subjects: Firstly we will obtain flags directly from a data stream.
+This example covers two subjects: Firstly we will convert a data stream into flagging information.
 Secondly we will apply flags defined for one data set to another one.
 By default any flagging information is directly related to the sensor information of the instrument on which flagging has been performed.
 Sometimes however it is necessary to apply flags identified in one data set on data from another independent data set.
 A typical example would be the quake information as follows.